Gaurav927/gaurav927.github.io/ml-system-design/index.md

 * Clarify the requirements
 * Frame the business problems as an ML Problem
     * What sort of problem are you going to solve?
+    * Knowing the objective is important because it will determine how you frame the problem, which algorithms you will select, which performance measure you will use to evaluate your model, and how much effort you will spend tweaking it.
 * Prepare the Data
     * Mention Data Sources
     * Mention the label (how are you going to capture?)